 In order to help determine the optimal time to begin claiming your Social Security benefits, it is imperative that you complete a comprehensive financial plan that takes into consideration all of your financial resources, your overall tax picture, your distribution strategy, your longevity, your risk management plan, and your legacy goals.
 Do not make Social Security decisions in a vacuum.

 Furthermore, it’s important to note that what you consider as your “retirement age”, or the age in which you leave the workforce is completely up to you.
 However, it is also imperative to remember that leaving the workforce early can directly affect your Social Security benefits.
 Whether you choose to retire early, on time or continue to work after your retirement age is up to you, but it’s crucial that you discuss this plan with a qualified financial advisor.

-If you have more questions, request a meeting with an advisor below.
+If you have more questions, schedule a complimentary consultation with an advisor below.

 Founder & CEO